MScA-Robotics/robotics-resources/tutorials/CoppeliaSim/bubbleRob/bubbleRob_tutorial.md

 We will use edge detection to only display the edges of the objects seen by the vision sensor.

-1. Add a child script to the vision sensor with the following Lua code:
+1. Add a non-threaded child script to the vision sensor with the following Lua code:

 ```Lua
 function sysCall_vision(inData)